svilupp/PromptingTools.jl/README.md

 # AIMessage("The capital of France is Paris.")
 ```

-Returned object is a light wrapper with generated message in field `:content` (eg, `ans.content`) for additional downstream processing.
+The returned object is a light wrapper with a generated message in the field `:content` (eg, `ans.content`) for additional downstream processing.

 You can easily inject any variables with string interpolation:
 ```julia